AV Booth Topics

 Local Scale System

-back-yard/household, to farmstead, to neighborhood, to community scale.
-I
+backyard/household, to farmstead, to neighborhood, to community scale.
+We

 believe the community scale is as large as practical, if the system is going